diogoaurelio/schedoscopeWiki/Schedoscope-HTTP-API.md

 Schedoscope can be remotely controlled via a simple HTTP API.
 It can be used for triggering new materializations or notify the scheduler upon the arrival of new data, but also for checking view scheduling states remotely.

 ## API Request Types
 Currently, all remote requests to Schedoscope use the HTTP GET method.
 Parameters are passed as URL parameters and need to be URL-encoded appropriately.
 Results are returned as JSON documents.

 In case of errors, HTTP error codes <> 200 are set.
+Currently these are:
+* Bad Request (400): invalid parameters have been passed.
+Fix the call.
+* Internal Server Error (500): some unforeseen problem occurred internally within Schedoscope.
+This should not happen and you need to check the logs to find out what's wrong.

 The currently implemented request types are as follows:

 #### views
-List all currently active views
+List all instantiated views

 Method: GET
 Path: /views/
 or
 Path: /views/`ViewPattern`

-if a `ViewPattern` is given, only information about views matching the [pattern](View-Pattern-Reference) is returned
+If a `ViewPattern` is given, only information about views matching the [pattern](View-Pattern-Reference) is returned

 **Parameters:**